When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 The standard appliance door hinge has been around for a long time.
 It does its job by keeping appliance doors level and allowing them to swing out and in.
 Yawn.

-Modern technology has improved upon this design significantly with motion control and soft-open and soft-close solutions.
+Modern technology has improved upon this design significantly with motion control and soft-open and soft-close hinges.
 Motion control is made possible through the use of spring-loaded hinge solutions and counterbalancing.

-Use motion control hinges to prevent excessive swinging of (often scalding-hot) doors and keep (often heavy) lids and from slamming and injuring the user.
-They can also lighten the load the user has to lift, push or pull -- even the most heavy lids and doors can require 5 lbs. or less of force to lift.
-We love that feature for flip-up kitchen countertops!
+These hinges can also lighten the load a user has to lift, push, or pull -- even the most heavy lids and doors can require 5 lbs. or less of force to lift.

 Benefits of motion control hinges include: